-Hammock camping is a great way to experience the outdoors in a totally new way, and the Grand Trunk Ultralight Starter can help make that a reality for not a whole lot of cash.
-Grand Trunk has given the Ultralight Starter hammock a few updates, including new ripstop fabric and swapping out the old S hooks for nautical grade carabiners.
-Weighing only 12 ounces, this hammock is also a viable option for ultralight backpackers, though many may prefer something slightly more technical.
+Hammock camping is a great way to experience the outdoors in a totally new way, and the Grand Trunk Ultralight Starter can help make that a reality for not a lot of cash.
+Weighing only 14 ounces with the included carabiners, this hammock is also a viable option for ultralight backpackers, though many may prefer something slightly larger or more technical.

-The Ultralight Starter is 9.5 feet long by 4.5 feet wide, which is larger than any of the other ultralight hammocks we tested.
-If you've been doing a ton of hammock research, you'll realize that larger hammocks nearly always supply more comfort, and this was indeed the case with the Ultralight Starter.
+The Ultralight Starter is 8 feet, 9 inches long by 4 feet, 8 inches wide, which is larger than any of the other ultralight hammocks we tested.
+If you've been doing your hammock research, you'll realize that larger hammocks nearly always supply more comfort, and this was indeed the case with the Ultralight Starter.
 Because its size falls in the mid-range of end-gathered hammocks we tested, it's unsurprising that the comfort ranks there as well.
 The King Rhombic RipStop fabric was quite soft and comfortable — a noticeable improvement from the previous slippery fabric of the older versions.
-We were pleasantly surprised by how comfortable we could get in it this relatively small hammock.
-Adding a sleeping pad and bag made it even comfier.

-As the name implies, the Ultralight Starter is a very lightweight hammock, weighing just 12.5 ounces including the relatively heavy nautical grade carabiners.
+As the name implies, the Ultralight Starter is a very lightweight hammock, weighing just 14.6 ounces, including the relatively heavy nautical grade carabiners.
 Those alone weigh 3 ounces!
 Swapping them out for lighter carabiners can make this already lightweight hammock even more competitive.
 While some of the other ultralight models are half the weight or less, we feel the value of the Ultralight Starter helps offset the small amount of additional weight.
-It also has 6 to 7 inches more width and length than the other ultralight hammocks in our test giving it an edge in the comfort department.
+It also has 6 to 7 inches more width than the other ultralight hammocks in our test, giving it an edge in the comfort department.

 Ease of Set Up

 The Ultralight Starter does not come with a suspension system, so that's something you'll need to purchase from Grand Trunk or elsewhere.
-What it does come with are two marine grade carabiners that are crazy easy to use, and much more secure than the previous models sporting S hooks.
-The overall ease of set up will depend on the suspension system you ultimately decide to use, but with your average trunk straps, the Ultralight Starter goes up in no time.
+As with most basic end-gathered hammocks with a carabiner on either end, the overall ease of setup will depend on the suspension system you ultimately decide to use, but with your average trunk straps, the Ultralight Starter goes up in no time.
 When it's time to take it down, it stuffs easily into the attached stuff sack.

 Durability and Protection